Majority voting is not good for heaven or hell, with mirrored performance: Introduction

 A significant difference between the ViSE model and legislative bargaining models (such as a number of the models mentioned above, see also \cite{BinmoreEguia17,Sunoj24}) is that looking for equilibria is the main problem of bargaining models, while the structure of the proposal space in the ViSE model, with the individual capitals as the coordinates, does not allow any equilibria in standard problem settings.
-This is caused by the lack of Pareto optimal alternatives in the state space, as the basic ViSE model allows simultaneous benefit of all agents in any state.
-In such circumstances, the goal becomes the effectiveness of decisions made, i.e., utility maximization: for certain categories of agents or for the whole society.
+This is caused by the lack of Pareto optimal alternatives in the state space, as the basic ViSE model allows simultaneous benefit of all agents in any state. \x{In such circumstances}\aV{Therefore}, the goal becomes the effectiveness of decisions made, i.e., utility maximization: for certain categories of agents or for the whole society.
 Thereby the ViSE model provides a means to study the effectiveness of agents' selfishness, group cooperation, and various prosocial strategies, as well as the effectiveness of social decision rules.

-Thus, the ViSE model shifts the focus of research from finding equilibrium in bargaining to maximizing some aggregated utility, i.e., to the \emph{effectiveness\/} under certain conditions.
+Thus, the ViSE model shifts the focus of research from finding equilibrium in bargaining to maximizing some aggregated utility, i.e., to the \emph{effectiveness\/} under various conditions.

-The analysis of effectiveness brings this approach closer to the one implemented in \cite{Hortala12QualVote}, where there is no dynamics, since a number of (exogenously generated) proposals are voted ``in parallel'', but the acceptance of any proposal yields some change in individual utilities, and the characteristics of the resulting gain vector allow us to evaluate the effectiveness of the decision-making mechanism.
+The analysis of effectiveness brings this framework\x{approach} closer to the one studied\x{implemented} \aV{by} \cite{Hortala12QualVote}, where there is no dynamics, since a number of (exogenously generated) proposals are voted ``in parallel'', but the acceptance of any proposal yields some change in individual utilities, and the characteristics of the resulting gain vector allow \x{us}\aV{one} to evaluate the effectiveness of the decision-making mechanism.

 In contrast to stochastic proposal models based on the Impartial Culture (IC) assumption and its variants, in the ViSE model the distribution of voters' responses to a proposal depends on the properties of the environment. }